 SPH Wellness Coordinator- Ilana Schlesinger, sphwell@bu.edu

 The SPH Wellness Program currently offers individual wellness appointments, as well as tailored workshops for larger groups.
-Many faculty have found my services helpful to conduct mindfulness meditations for their classes before an exam or I am happy to conduct these at any time during the semester.
 Stress can manifest itself in students at any time, but know that I am here to assist you with stress management technique programming such as:

 Facilitating mindfulness meditations prior to exams for your classes.